In this guide, you’ll learn:

 What Is the Squat Clean?

 In CrossFit and Olympic Weightlifting, the squat clean is a full body functional movement that builds strength and power.
+It is a staple in a CrossFit program.

 If you lift weights at all, you will benefit from adding the squat clean into your training.